Ruth's Chris Steak House: Relocation to Florida, 2005

 In late August 2005 Hurricane Katrina devastated Greater New Orleans (see: Effect of Hurricane Katrina on New Orleans), and the chain moved its corporate headquarters to Heathrow, Florida.
 Like most businesses in the city, two of the chain's locations in the New Orleans area were forced to close because of the storm.
 The Metairie location has since reopened.
 Members of the Fertel family, particularly Ruth's son Randy, were bitterly opposed to the move.
 Amid much criticism by local officials and media, and on the heels of the announcement by Morton's that it would reopen its own New Orleans branch, the corporate offices announced that, due to extensive damage, the old flagship location on Broad Street would be permanently closed and donated to charity.
 Tulane University was the recipient of the gift, remodeling and reopening the site in 2012 as the Ruth U. Fertel/Tulane Community Health Center.
-In May 2008, Ruth's Chris reopened in New Orleans and is centrally located downtown in Harrah's Hotel at 525 Fulton Street.
+In May 2008, Ruth's Chris reopened in New Orleans and is centrally located downtown in Harrah's Hotel.

 In 2011, the corporate headquarters was relocated to its current location in Winter Park, Florida.